Platform

 WHAT IS ONLINE DISPLAY ADVERTISING?

-Online display advertising has the potential to increase brand awareness and visibility and to reach specific target audiences.
+Online display advertising can potentially increase brand awareness and visibility and reach specific target audiences.

 If there’s one thing marketers love, it’s tracking metrics, but not all display advertising metrics are equally important.
 Learn how to measure online display advertising and determine the effectiveness of your marketing efforts.